jddayley/gasmeter_reader/README.md

 # Gas Meter Reader

-Background

-This project adapts David Padbury's Power Meter Reader to read gas meters, specifically targeting Eversource in Hopkinton, MA.
-It involves cropping to the meter's dials, normalization, and feature detection using HoughCircles.
-I've evolved it from using HoughCircles to a machine learning model to improve accuracy.

-Files and Their Functionalities

-  # image_class_gpt.py
-  Used for image classification.
-  Sets up the device for image processing with torchvision, torch, and transforms.
-  # image_predict.py
-  Handles the prediction for image classification.
-  Utilizes torchvision, torch, and PIL for image classification.
-  # gasmeter.py
-  Reads the gas meter and publishes readings using MQTT.
-  Integrates with systems for data publishing using sys, os, json, etc.
-  # gas_meter_reader.py
-  Main script for reading the gas meter using machine vision.
-  Employs image processing and machine vision techniques.
-  # globals.py
-  Manages global variables for the project.
-  Defines variables like flags, error thresholds, sleep times, and dataset paths.
-  # threshtransform.py
-  Implements a threshold transform for images.
-  Contains ThresholdTransform class for image thresholding operations.
-Usage

-# Training the Model:
-Set Up Global Variables: Before training, configure the necessary parameters in globals.py.
-This includes the path to your training dataset, error thresholds, and other settings crucial for training.
-Use the image_class_gpt.py and image_predict.py scripts to train the model.
-The training process involves using images from the specified dataset path in globals.py.
-Ensure that the images used for training accurately represent the meter readings you intend to recognize.
-Model Training Considerations: During training, the model will learn to recognize the specific characteristics of your gas meter based on the provided images.
-It's important that the images cover a range of different readings and lighting conditions to ensure robustness.
-# Deployment
-After training, deploy the model using gasmeter.py and gas_meter_reader.py for actual meter reading and data publishing.
-The system will use the trained model to interpret gas meter readings and, if configured, publish them using MQTT.

-# Hardware
-- I am using a Wyze v3 USB webcam.
-It would not focus close enough so I followed the youtube instructions that allowed me  (https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s) to adjust the lense and focus on the gas meter.
-- For lighting, I'm using the LED lighting. https://www.amazon.com/gp/product/B072QWJRBS/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&th=1
-- I've enclosed everything in a Register Duck Boot. https://www.lowes.com/pd/IMPERIAL-10-in-x-6-in-x-6-in-Galvanized-Steel-Straight-Register-Duct-Boot/1000237469
-- I have created an enclosure using my 3D printer.
-The STL file will be included.

-# data errors
-Lighting impacts the ability to take consistent measurements.
-To combat it:
-1. I assume the gas reading is always increasing.
-2. I assume that the meter reading should not increase by more than 3 units since the last recorded value.
-3. I attempt to rectify this by discarding the first digit and replacing it with the first digit from the previous reading, then reassessing the value.
-I repeat this on the 2nd and 3rd digit.
-# Next steps
-I am working on a controlled environment.
-I purchased a metal enclosure and led lighting.
-This will elimate the data errors and improve the reliability.
+## Background
+This project is an enhanced adaptation of David Padbury's Power Meter Reader, specifically designed to read gas meters for Eversource in Hopkinton, MA.
+Initially using HoughCircles for feature detection, the project has evolved to incorporate a machine learning model, significantly improving accuracy.
+The process involves cropping to the meter's dials, normalization, and advanced image processing techniques.

+## Files and Their Functionalities

+### image_class_gpt.py
+- **Purpose**: Image classification.
+- **Features**: Configures the device for image processing using torchvision, torch, and transforms.

+### image_predict.py
+- **Purpose**: Manages image classification predictions.
+- **Features**: Utilizes torchvision, torch, and PIL for image classification tasks.

+### gasmeter.py
+- **Purpose**: Reads the gas meter and publishes readings via MQTT.
+- **Features**: Integrates with data publishing systems, employing sys, os, json, etc.

+### gas_meter_reader.py
+- **Purpose**: Primary script for reading the gas meter using machine vision.
+- **Features**: Implements image processing and machine vision techniques.

+### globals.py
+- **Purpose**: Manages global variables of the project.
+- **Features**: Defines variables like flags, error thresholds, sleep times, and dataset paths.

+### threshtransform.py
+- **Purpose**: Applies a threshold transform to images.
+- **Features**: Includes the `ThresholdTransform` class for image thresholding.

+## Usage

+### Training the Model
+- **Setting Up Global Variables**: Configure parameters in `globals.py`, including the training dataset path, error thresholds, etc., before training.
+- **Executing Training**: Utilize `image_class_gpt.py` and `image_predict.py` for training.
+The training utilizes images from the dataset path in `globals.py`, ensuring they represent the meter readings accurately.
+- **Model Training Considerations**: The model learns to recognize the gas meter's specific characteristics from the provided images.
+It's crucial for the images to encompass various readings and lighting conditions for robustness.

+### Deployment
+Deploy the trained model using `gasmeter.py` and `gas_meter_reader.py` for actual meter reading and data publishing.
+The trained model interprets the gas meter readings and, if configured, publishes them using MQTT.

+## Hardware
+- **Webcam**: Using a Wyze v3 USB webcam, modified for close focus based on a YouTube tutorial ([link](https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s)).
+- **Lighting**: Employing LED lighting ([Amazon link](https://www.amazon.com/gp/product/B072QWJRBS/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&th=1)).
+- **Enclosure**: Housed in a Register Duck Boot ([Lowes link](https://www.lowes.com/pd/IMPERIAL-10-in-x-6-in-x-6-in-Galvanized-Steel-Straight-Register-Duct-Boot/1000237469)).
+- **Custom 3D Printed Enclosure**: An enclosure created with a 3D printer.
+STL file to be included.

+## Data Errors and Solutions
+- **Assumption of Increasing Readings**: The system assumes a continual increase in gas readings.
+- **Limitation on Reading Increase**: Presumes that readings should not increase by more than 3 units since the last value.
+- **Correction Method**: Corrects discrepancies by replacing the first digit with the first digit from the previous reading and reassessing.
+This process is repeated for the second and third digits as needed.

+## Next Steps
+- **Creating a Controlled Environment**: Aiming to enhance reliability by constructing a controlled environment using a metal enclosure and LED lighting, which should mitigate data errors significantly.